cabooster/DeepCAD-RT/DeepCAD_RT_GUI/README.md

 5. Set the parameters in GUI:

    `Model file`: The path of the ONNX file.
-After training, the ONNX files will be saved in `DeepCAD-RT/DeepCAD_RT_pytorch/onnx`.
 Click `...` to open the file browser and choose the file used for inference.

    `Save path`:The path to save denoised images.
 Click `...` to open the file browser and choose the path